Sven Schulze: Member of the European Parliament, 2014–2021

-In 2014, Schulze was elected to the European Parliament.
-In Parliament, he served as vice-chair of the Committee on Transport and Tourism from 2019.
-He was previously a member of the Committee on Industry, Research and Energy (2017-2019), the Committee on Employment and Social Affairs.
+In May 2014, Schulze was elected to the European Parliament.
+There, he served as vice-chair of the Committee on Transport and Tourism from 2019.

+He was previously a member of the Committee on Industry, Research and Energy (2017-2019) and of the Committee on Employment and Social Affairs.

 In addition to his committee assignments, Schulze was part of the parliament's delegations for relations with the Mashreq Countries, the Parliamentary Assembly - Union for the Mediterranean and with the countries of Southeast Asia and the Association of Southeast Asian Nations (since 2021).

 He also served as a member of the European Parliament Intergroup on Artificial Intelligence and Digital. and the European Parliament Intergroup on Biodiversity, Countryside, Hunting and Recreational Fisheries.

 Career in state politics

-Since 2021, Schulze has been serving as chairman of the CDU in Saxony-Anhalt.
+Since 2021, Schulze has been serving as chairman of the CDU Saxony-Anhalt.

-As one of the state's representatives at the Bundesrat since 2021, Schulze serves on the Committee on Agriculture and Consumer Protection and the Committee on Economic Affairs.
-He is also a member of the German-Russian Friendship Group set up by the Bundesrat and the Russian Federation Council.
+As one of the state's representatives at the Bundesrat since 2021, Schulze served on the Committee on Agriculture and Consumer Protection and the Committee on Economic Affairs.

+He was a member of the 'German-Russian Friendship Group' set up by the Bundesrat and the Russian Federation Council (dissolved 8 April 2022, six weeks after Russia had begun its illegal war of aggression against Ukraine).

-Schulze was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.
+On 13 February 2022, Schulze was a delegate to the Federal Convention for the purpose of electing the President of Germany.